-22. SOCIAL SECURITY
+22.21.
+SOCIAL SECURITY AND MEDICARE

-Social Security is a payroll deduction representing your contribution to the federal government's Social Security Program.
+Social Security and Medicare taxescontributions are a payroll deductions representing your contribution to the federal government's Social Security Program.
 The Town also contributes money on your behalf to the Social Security Program.

 5.0 ON THE JOB